 There aren't many cities in the world where the foremost shopping thoroughfare boasts an uninterrupted view of an ancient castle, but Edinburgh's Princes Street does just that!
 It's unique with its shops lining only one side of the street, leaving the opposite side a lush and verdant garden space giving shoppers breathtaking views of the Old Town cityscape.

-Home to destination and flagship stores such as Debenhams, House of Fraser, Zara, Primark, M&S and the historic Jenners, Princes Street is the place to be to keep up with High Street fashion.
+Home to destination and flagship stores such as Debenhams, New Look, House of Fraser, Zara, Primark and the historic Jenners, Princes Street is the place to be to keep up with High Street fashion.

 Tech enthusiasts will also be in their element, with the Apple Store at the east end of the street.
 Health and beauty brands are also all present and correct, including Boots, Superdrug and The Body Shop.

 Princes Street Gardens is the venue for seasonal markets including the Traditional German Christmas Market while the Edinburgh Farmers' Market selling fresh home-grown produce is held every Saturday from 9am - 2pm in nearby Castle Terrace.

 Running parallel to Princes Street is its stylish sibling George Street, home to many upmarket retail stores and several hotels.
 George Street is linked to Princes Street via Hanover St, Frederick St and Castle St. The street is one of the grandest in Edinburgh, with a wide thoroughfare, stunning Georgian architecture and bookended by the beautiful St Andrew and Charlotte Squares.
 There are also several notable buildings along the length of George Street, including the George Hotel, The Dome, and the famous Assembly Rooms.

 Multrees Walk: The definition of luxury shopping in Edinburgh.
 Home of Scotland’s only Harvey Nichols, Louis Vuitton and Nespresso outlets along with many other exclusive fashion brands, the Multrees Walk shopping experience is second to none.